 Arizona's English Language Learner Assessment: AZELLA

-The Arizona English Language Learner Assessment (AZELLA) is a standards-based assessment to measure students’ English language proficiency.
+Given at all grade levels, the Arizona English Language Learner Assessment (AZELLA) is a standards-based assessment to measure students’ English language proficiency.
 AZELLA is used for both placement and reassessment purposes and the students’ proficiency scores determine appropriate placement for instruction.
 Students who have been placed into an English language learner program will also take the AZELLA reassessment once per year until they achieve proficiency.
 Students who have scored proficient on the AZELLA are then monitored for two years to help ensure success after their move into a mainstream classroom.

 The AzELLA is available as an online test.
 A sample test can be viewed here.

-Amphi District Assessements
+Amphi District Assessments

 MAP Growth reports also provide typical growth data for students who are in the same grade, subject, and have the same starting performance level.
 Students are assessed in Fall, Winter, and Spring and their scores provide accurate, and actionable, evidence to help teachers target instruction to each student or group of students.
 More information about the MAP Growth tests is available here.